bihealth/bih-cluster/bih-cluster/docs/best-practice/software-installation-with-conda.md

 hpc-login-1:~$ srun --mem=5G --pty bash -i
 hpc-cpu-123:~$ wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 hpc-cpu-123:~$ bash Miniconda3-latest-Linux-x86_64.sh -b -f -p $HOME/work/miniconda
+hpc-cpu-123:~$ eval "$(/$HOME/work/miniconda/bin/conda shell.bash hook)"
 hpc-cpu-123:~$ conda init
+hpc-cpu-123:~$ conda config --set auto_activate_base false
 ```

 This will install conda to `$HOME/work/miniconda`.
-This path can be changed to your liking.
-Please note that the `$HOME` folder has limited space, so be sure to place it in `work`.
+You can change the path to your liking, but please note that your `$HOME` folder has limited space.
+The `work` subfolder however has a bigger quota.
 More about this [here](../storage/home-quota.md).

 To make bioinformatics software available, we have to add the `bioconda` and
 some other channels to the conda configuration: